 One should think about couture as synonymous with quality, even if you prefer not to have their name or logo plastered all over it.
 Haute couture is actually a very defined fashion term.
 It is not just or all about hand sewn.

 Today the concept stretches across a variety of artisan areas.
 It encompasses specialists in their chosen area, whether it is silk, sewing, embroidery*, beading or, well, carpentry even in the case of some designers, that make up unique individual pieces.

 Of course, this delves into the quantity versus quality argument.
-But as I am not a supporter of fast / throw away fashion, waste not want not and all that, I will air and make mention (and try to persuade you) on the side of quality.
+But as I am not a supporter of fast / throw away fashion, I will air and make mention (and try to persuade you) on the side of quality.
 And besides, as we are keen on old stuff here at P&P. To our minds, vintage and antique really is another name for quality.
 Because after all the item has stood the test of time.